-- the student's semester or cumulative GPA falls below 2.0; or - 2. the student receives a grade of F or does not enroll in a major ensemble: or - the student receives a grade of F or does not enroll in the major area of study; or - the student receives a grade of F in a core course for the second time; or - the student receives grades of F in two or more music courses in one semester.
+- 1. the student's semester or cumulative GPA falls below 2.0; or - the student receives a grade of F or does not enroll in a major ensemble; or - the student receives a grade of F or does not enroll in the major area of study; or - the student receives an unsatisfactory grade (below D- or below minimum required grade) in a core course for the second time; or - the student receives unsatisfactory grades (below D- or below minimum required grade) in two or more music courses in one semester.

 A student who has had two consecutive semesters of academic problems may also be placed on academic probation at the recommendation of the director of undergraduate studies.
-To be removed from academic
+To be removed from academic probation, a student must meet the terms specified by the Jacobs School of Music.
+Students on academic probation are not eligible for financial aid from the Jacobs School of Music.